Mastermegamind/tactical-3-point-game/.history/README_AI_LEARNING_20251227045957.md

 ## 🎉 Conclusion

-The AI learning system is now fully integrated into your Okwe - Tactical Pebble Game!
+The AI learning system is now fully integrated into your Tactical Pebble Game!

 ### Next Steps